Why Use Aviation Key Performance Indicators As Goals or Objectives

-An example may be "runway overrun" KPI.
-If your airline or airport has experienced two runway overruns within the past six months, then runway overrun should be a KPI to consider.
+An example may be the "runway overrun" KPI.
+If an airline or airport has experienced two runway overruns within the past six months, then runway overrun should be a KPI to consider.
 Conversely, if this happens once every five years, focus on another KPI to use for setting your goals and objectives.

 Final Thoughts on Setting Goals Using KPIs